-Centennial and Denver Metro area residents who are missing a tooth or teeth – or have been told they need a tooth extracted – often come to Dr. Williams of Williams Dental Implant and Oral Surgery for dental implants.
+Patients who are missing a tooth or teeth – or have been told they need a tooth extracted – often come to Dr. Williams for dental implants.
 This tooth restoration option functions like a natural tooth because the titanium implant is placed in and fuses with your jaw, stimulating jawbone growth.
 Additionally, the implant is covered with a realistic-looking crown.

 What Are Dental Implants and How Do They Work?

 Dental implants have the same main components as a natural tooth, built with both a root and a crown.
 The difference is an implant is constructed with strong and durable titanium material.
 Dr. Williams will first use an implant to replace the root.
 After a few weeks, the bone should be healed and grown around the implant, which is a critical step in successful dental implant procedures.
 In some cases, it may be possible to place a temporary tooth on the implant so you don’t have to walk around with a missing tooth all the time.
 After the bone has completely bonded with the titanium implant, your general dentist will place a support post is placed on it, and a replacement tooth, known as the crown, is attached to the top of the support post.
 Once your dental implants are in place, you can use them and take care of them as you would your normal teeth.